Yuanmousaurus

 Yuanmousaurus ("Yuanmou lizard") was a sauropod dinosaur from the Middle Jurassic period of China.
 It is known from incomplete remains, recovered in 2000 from the Zhanghe Formation in Yuanmou County in Yunnan Province.
 Yuanmousaurus was a relatively large sauropod and may have reached about 17 meters (56 ft) in length.
 It was a basal member of the Sauropoda, but its exact systematic position is unclear.
 A recent study placed Yuanmousaurus within the family Mamenchisauridae.
+It may be a dubious genus.
 The only and type species was Yuanmousaurus jiangyiensis.

 Description

 Yuanmousaurus was estimated to be approximately 17 meters (56 ft) in length.
 The skull is missing, while the neck is known only from a fragment of a posterior cervical vertebra.
 This fragment indicates elongated neck vertebrae, similar to those of mamenchisaurid sauropods, but unlike the much shorter neck vertebrae of the more basal Shunosaurus.
 From the trunk and tail, nine dorsal, three sacral and seven caudal vertebrae were found.
 While the shoulder and pelvic girdles are missing with the exception of one ilium, the limbs are better known, including the humerus, ulna, radius, thigh bone, tibia, fibula, astragalus, and a claw from the hind foot.
 The forelimbs were proportionally longer than in the shortnecked Shunosaurus, but shorter than in Omeisaurus: the length ratio between humerus and thigh bone was 0.72 in Yuanmousaurus, while it was 0.56 in Shunosaurus and 0.80 in Omeisaurus.